 Well before the coronavirus hit, hundreds of colleges and universities were administering exams with the help of online proctoring systems.
 Since March 2020, thousands more have been making the transition to web proctoring, even for their on-campus students.
 As a result, many students are reasonably accustomed to taking online proctored exams, but if you’ve never taken one, or if you still have questions, please read on.

-A while back, we shared four keys to exam success from two of our helpful online proctors, whose team, along with Support, is available 24/7/365.
-We’d like to expand on that advice here with best practices and answered questions that will help you during your next online test.
+A while back, we shared four keys to exam success from two of our helpful remote proctors, whose team, along with Support, is available 24/7/365.
+We’d like to expand on that advice with best practices for online exams and provide answers to questions that will help you during your next online test.

-How do I get ready to take a web proctored exam?
+How do I get ready to take an online proctored exam?

-To help you prepare for your web proctored exam, keep the following 5 things in mind:
+To help you prepare for your online proctored exam, keep the following 5 things in mind: